Boulanger Brass Floor Lamp

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.
 (Limited company)

 Other versions: This Boulanger brass floor lamp was made in a few variations over the years.
 Several different dimmers and also produced with only a switch.
 Also made with a base without a brushed design.
-This lamp is model 5221, as labeled on the Relco dimmer designed by Ezio Didone in 1981.
+This lamp is model 5221, as labelled on the Relco dimmer designed by Ezio Didone in 1981.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger lighting company from Belgium: Les Ateliers Boulanger NV from Brussels.